 - Hand off to a human or upstream workflow if appropriate.

-When a protected boundary is blocked at runtime, VerifiedX usually returns a structured blocked tool result as well as the receipt.
-That blocked result typically includes:ok: falseblocked: trueboundary_outcomesafe_next_stepsdecision_receipt
+When a protected boundary is blocked at runtime, VerifiedX usually returns a runtime-friendly blocked result as well as the receipt.
+The receipt is the routing and recovery contract.
+The blocked result is the immediate payload your agent or workflow can act on right away.Key idea

 A receipt is not just an audit artifact.
 It is the machine-readable contract that lets your system continue safely:- downstream when execution is allowed